Tuesday, October 15, 2013

-1. repentance implies change (regret of past wrongs), which is implicit in the notion of being. being is not what one is and it is what one is not (a sartrean lemma, more of this later). satan hasn't changed, presumably, because he's chosen not to (his "fall" rests on this premise).
+1. repentance implies change (regret of past wrongs), which is implicit in the notion of being. being is not what one is and it is what one is not (my favorite sartrean lemma). satan hasn't changed, presumably, because he's chosen not to, i.e., his "fall" rests on this premise.

-2. satan is what it is: satanic. but one cannot invoke satan's "nature" causing satan's being. let's keep in mind that satan has a prehistory: lucifer. & this prehistory of satan would have to be rejected to rule out this possibility (for this prehistory is what causes satan). satan's being cannot be self-ruled. "being" is what one finds as one exists. being is not self-presence to itself (but perplexity to one's being). satan's being is given to the very exclusion of goodness from satan's nature, his avoidance of thinking, of reasoning the good. as a thinking being, even in the heart of evil of satan, there must be a space for guilt (a space which doesn't have to be thought for it to be).
+3. satan's being cannot be self-ruled. "being" is what one finds as one exists. being is not self-presence to itself (but perplexity to one's being). satan's being is given to the very exclusion of goodness from satan's nature, his avoidance of thinking, of reasoning the good. as a thinking being, even in the heart-of-evil of satan, there must be a space for guilt (a space which doesn't have to be thought for it to be).

-4. satan's possible repentance takes a reversal (of that primeval rebellious act in his prehistory). though he cannot become lucifer (since time & history cannot be undone), one can only speculate that he would take a more subdued role. this repentant angel-who-was-satan wishes no more of his past. he's content with god's forgiveness in oblivion.
+5. satan's possible repentance takes a reversal (of that primeval rebellious act in his prehistory). though he cannot become lucifer no more (since time & history cannot be undone), one can only speculate that he would take a more subdued role. this repentant angel-who-was-satan wishes no more of his past. he's content with god's forgiveness ........ in oblivion.

 will it be time for another proud & inexperienced angel to take his place? only if the bane-&-boon moral state of the universe demands it.